-When these Prarie Village homeowners initially called us, they were unhappy with an interior room and wishing that room was larger and had more light.
-They were looking for a screened porch to have a bright and airy living space – the sort of open and cheery feeling that their current living room did not have.
+When these Prairie Village homeowners initially called us, they were unhappy with an interior room, wishing that room was larger and had more light.
+They were looking for a screened porch to become an ideal outdoor room, a bright and airy living space – the sort of open and cheery feeling that their current living room did not have.
 Together with the homeowners, we put together a design that would open up their living room as well as give them the sunroom they wanted.

 The exterior wall of their living room had a fireplace flanked with custom built-in bookcases.
 Although attractive, it made the room dark and gloomy.
 By removing the built-in bookshelves and replacing them with doors, we could extend the size of the room to include an entire screened porch.
 The doors would also allow light to enter into the once darker living room.

 The new doors we installed are full-glass inserts allowing the maximum amount of light to dance between the two rooms.
 From the porch side, the brick chimney is visible.
 The family was able to use the chimney as a design feature by mounting a TV on the fireplace exterior.

 Although extending the living space was a challenge, it was relatively easy compared to the complicated roof connection the new space required.
 We had to extend and match an existing hip roof, change it to a gable roof, wrap it around a chimney and custom flash it to the chimney.
 In the picture, you can see where the chimney protrudes from the roof.
 The exterior house wall previously ended there.
 That small protruding section of the home had a hip roof.
 The new screened porch would have a gable roof to add as much light as possible to the porch and the adjoining living room.
 We also had to ensure that the space works in conjunction with the existing house rooflines to make it look as if the space was original to the home.